interactivetools-com/SmartString/README.md

 // use regular PHP code when needed.
 We always recommend using the best tool for the job.
 ```

-### Boolean Checks
+### Validation

-Check if a value is empty or not empty according to PHP's empty() function standards (empty string, 0, "0", false,
-null):
+Check if a value meets specific conditions using validation methods:

 ```php
 $value = SmartString::new('');